alicagank/VowSpace/paper/paper.md

 ## DataFrame Editor and data table format

+DataFrame Editor is a separate window to make small adjustments on the data that you’re working on without relying on any other application.
+When you use the ‘Save Changes’ function, the scatterplot automatically updates with the latest data.
+The altered data can also be saved as a separate spreadsheet through the ‘Save Data As…’ action.

 The minimum data table for any data to be read by VowSpace is as follows:

 ```